Socratique/Ideomatics/Glossary.md

 - **Ideon** – An individual focus/entry point/reference to an idea.
 Can be considered the phenomenological counterpart to the Signified in Semiotics.
   - **Ideonic** - Of, relating to, or resembling ideon(s).
   - **Ideonic Field** – The immediate connected or associated ideas with the ideon in an individual.
-  - **Ideonic Stability** - The state or quality of having many ideatic connections or associations; having a strong ideonic field; having high semiotic impact.
+  - **Ideonic Stability** - The state or quality of having many ideatic connections or associations; having a strong ideonic field; having high semantic impact.
-    - Conversly, low ideonic stability would describe an ideon with few or no ideatic connections or associations; having a weak or nonexistent ideonomic field; having low semiotic impact.
+    - Conversly, low ideonic stability would describe an ideon with few or no ideatic connections or associations; having a weak or nonexistent ideonomic field; having low semantic impact.
     - e.g., A new word you have been shown no image of or had defined, or something someone has tried to communicate to you.